 Dialogue and peace mediation

 Youth, especially women, have traditionally played a marginalized role in efforts for peace in Iraq.
-FBA is establishing a training programme for young Iraqis in order to strengthen their capacity to contribute to the ongoing peace process.
-Approximately 20 young Iraqis, representing different ethnic groups, different parts of the country and different civil society organizations working for peace in Iraq, will receive dialogue and mediation and gender mainstreaming training during 2019.
+FBA has established a training programme for young Iraqis in order to strengthen their capacity to contribute to the ongoing peace process.
+Approximately 20 young Iraqis, representing different ethnic groups, different parts of the country and different civil society organizations working for peace in Iraq, are receiving dialogue and mediation and gender mainstreaming training.
 Half of the participants are women and half of them men.

 Photo: David Stanley